canonical/sdkcraft/docs/tutorial/index.rst

 ---------------

-When an SDK is ready and packed, you need to publish it in the SDK Store for use with :program:`Workshop`:
+When an SDK is ready and packed, you need to publish it to the SDK Store for use with :program:`Workshop`:

 .. code-block:: console